conradakunga/Blog/_posts/2024-11-29-improved-collection-shuffling-in-f-9.md

 printfn "Other Shuffled: %A" shuffledNumbers
 ```

-To enjoy this goodness, you need to intall the [FSharp.Core](https://www.nuget.org/packages/fsharp.core/) nuget package to your program
+To enjoy this goodness, you need to install the [FSharp.Core](https://www.nuget.org/packages/fsharp.core/) nuget package to your program

 `Arrays` have the additional bonus that the original array can be mutated and shuffled in place